 Time in the trench

 There's a choice of options if you fancy competing for one of the most prestigious (in our view) titles in international sport.
-There’s the gruelling Bog Triathlon, which starts with an eight mile run, followed by a 12 mile mountain bike ride and ends with a length of the 60-metre bog trench.
+There’s the gruelling Bog Triathlon, which starts with an eight mile run, followed by a 12 mile mountain bike ride and ends with a length of the 60-yard bog trench.
 There's also a bit-size version which features a three-mile run and six-mile ride – plus the obligatory dip in the bog – which is ideal for younger and less hardened competitors.

 Then it’s the turn of 150 elite Bogsnorkellers, each trying to swim the murky trench cut into the Waen Rhydd bog as fast as they possibly can.
-The time to beat is that of Neil Rutter, the present champion and three time champion, who set a record of 01.18.23 in 2018.
+The time to beat is that of Neil Rutter, the present champion and four time champion, who set a record of 01.18.23 in 2018.

 For those less inclined to take the plunge, there's the option to simply enjoy the fun with a local ale, while watching other people get stinky.